-We were up at 5am on Saturday 15th October 2011, mainly because Paula had to do her hair properly as we were dressing in 50’s style to look the part on this special trip.
-Paula had purchased a genuine 50’s dress in Brighton and I had got hold of a Harris Tweed jacket on the internet which was a very good fit at very reasonable price, topped off with a cravat and a tweed hat, but I forgot to take my pipe (I don’t smoke anymore so I didn’t miss it).
-We caught the local train at 6:44 and met our good chums Nigel and Marianne on board, also dressed for the 50’s day out, and made our way up to Victoria where we were meant to board the Swanage Belle but its departure had been moved to Euston.
+Catching the local train at 6:44, we met our good chums Nigel and Marianne on board, also dressed for the 50’s day out, and made our way up to Victoria where we were meant to board the Swanage Belle but its departure had been moved to Euston.
 I was quite worried by this as Euston tends to point North whereas Victoria points South which is more in the direction of Swanage.
 However, a quick peek at Google maps of London shows that you can whip round to the West and South — London is still full of interesting railway routes and connections despite losing miles of trackbed over the years.

-We walked up and had a good look at the locomotive and took a few pictures, as were many people.
+Up at the end of the platform we had a good look at the locomotive and took a few pictures, as were many people.
 Looking around there were a few well-dressed people but no one else had done the step back in time look!
-Then we went and found our coach, B, and seats. the coach was beautifully panelled in wood and the seats finished in a rich red moquette.
+Then we went and found our coach, B, and seats.
+The coach was beautifully panelled in wood and the seats finished in a rich red moquette.
 Our table was already laid out for breakfast and the seats were more like armchairs with four of us around one table, then the passageway and a table for two next to the other window.
 Each table had its own lamp and the carriage was divided by panelled and windowed screens.

 Coming out of London Euston does not have the most endearing views of London — whereas Victoria gives stunning views over the Thames next to Battersea power station — which would have been nice.
 However, once we were past the various scrap yards, new build flats and industrial warehouses we started to be routed through the interesting network of routes around Willesden to join up with the main South West routes.

-We made our first stop at Stains where quite a few passengers got on, then Woking and then we made a stop for about 10 minutes at Winchfield for the locomotive to take on water — we got out to have a look.
-There was a large truck with two large fire type hoses that were connected onto the tender just below platform level and we could hear a large pump whirring away from the truck pushing the water in as fast as possible.
-All the way down the line there were people lining fences, hanging out of windows and standing on balconies waving to us or taking photographs.
+Our first stop at Stains where quite a few passengers got on, then Woking and then we made a stop for about 10 minutes at Winchfield for the locomotive to take on water — we got out to have a look.
+There was a large truck with two large fire type hoses that were connected onto the tender just below platform level, and we could hear a large pump whirring away from the truck pushing the water in as fast as possible.
+All the way down the railway line there were people strung along fences like migrating birds, hanging out of windows and standing on balconies waving to us or taking photographs.
 You can hear a big steam locomotive a couple of miles off especially if it’s blowing its whistle!